Mystopia/dicpick/CONTRIBUTING.md

 For example, each participant has a "do not assign with" widget, where you can select other participants not to be assigned to the same task as this one.
 With 100 participants, that's 100 select boxes on the page.
-And using a standard <select> each one would have 100 <option> elements leading to 10,000 <option> elements on the page.
+And using a standard &lt;select&gt; each one would have 100 &lt;option&gt; elements leading to 10,000 &lt;option&gt; elements on the page.
 This is slow both on the server (when rendering the page) and on the client (when rendering it).

-This is why autocomplete is so beneficial: The only <option> elements on the page are those of the actually selected options.
+This is why autocomplete is so beneficial: The only &lt;option&gt; elements on the page are those of the actually selected options.

 There is a downside: select2 initialization is slow, and since we can have a few hundred of